AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/2015-01-01-summary-licenses-and-permits.1.md

-Find the Licences and Permits you'll need to start running your business.
+Find out the industry licences, product permits or local approvals you may need to start running your business.